tarun0319/python/README.md

-Project 2 - Employee Attrition Prediction, based on Employee previous records.
+Problem Statement  2 - Employee Attrition Prediction, based on Employee previous records.
 Dataset provided in the email itself.

 Report - Using Jupyter Notebook only.